Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Introduction

 \subsection{Background: Query Answering over Dependencies}

-We have thus far discussed dependency languages only from the point of expressivity; however, another key issue is their ability to support effective query answering over data with dependencies.
-Given a set of input dependencies, a dataset (i.e., a set of relational facts), and a query, the objective is to answer the query while taking into account the facts that are logically implied by the dataset and the dependencies.
-This computational problem plays a central role in numerous applications such as declarative data integration \cite{Levy2000, DBLP:conf/vldb/HalevyRO06, DBLP:conf/pods/Lenzerini02}, answering querying using views \cite{DBLP:journals/vldb/Halevy01}, accessing data sources with restrictions \cite{DBLP:journals/sigmod/DeutschPT06, DBLP:journals/vldb/Meier14}, and answering queries over ontologies \cite{DBLP:journals/ws/CaliGL12}.
-Thus, identifying dependency classes that are sufficiently expressive but also support effective query answering has received considerable attention in the literature.
+The problem of answering a query over a database extended with facts that are logically implied by a set of dependencies plays a central role in areas such as declarative data integration \cite{Levy2000, DBLP:conf/vldb/HalevyRO06, DBLP:conf/pods/Lenzerini02}, answering queries using views \cite{DBLP:journals/vldb/Halevy01}, accessing data sources with restrictions \cite{DBLP:journals/sigmod/DeutschPT06, DBLP:journals/vldb/Meier14}, and answering queries over ontologies \cite{DBLP:journals/ws/CaliGL12}.
+Thus, identifying dependency classes that are sufficiently expressive but also support effective query answering has received considerable attention.